 A travel cot and highchair are available on request.
 Please note that a working farm sits nearby and the road running to the side of the cottage is regularly used by farm traffic.
 Small children and dogs should be supervised in this area.

-Two well-behaved dogs are welcome but must be kept to the uncarpeted areas of the property and are not permitted on the soft furnishings.
+Two well-behaved dogs are welcome with a charge of £25 per dog.
+Dogs must be kept to the uncarpeted areas of the property and are not permitted on the soft furnishings.

 Bed linen and towels are included.
 Hairdryers are provided in both bedrooms.
 Hand washes and soaps are provided.